 The starch that is removed from the corn kernels is used to make ethanol.
 The remaining nutrient-rich material is concentrated into distillers grains and condensed distillers solubles.

-The solubles are made into a syrup and added back to the distillers grain for higher nutritional value as a wet (DWGS) or dry (DDGS) product.
+The solubles are made into a syrup and added back to the distillers grain for higher nutritional value as a wet (WDGS) or dry (DDGS) product.

 This Brand’s General Manager: